 EDIT: Dang!
-I didn't notice this: https://github.com/vlastavesely/raleigh-reloaded.
+I didn't notice this: GitHub - vlastavesely/raleigh-reloaded: Raleigh Reloaded is a conservative GTK-3.20 theme aiming to re.
 Oh well, IMO my version still looks better, somehow.

 One thing that really annoys me is how many GTK+ 3 themes there are "out in the world" now, and yet how few are really as visually appealing as their similar GTK+ 2 counterparts.
 Some new themes are supposed to look like classic GTK+ 2 themes, but they almost always have noticeable flaws or incongruities that are really the fly in the ointment, i.e. they "just don't look quite right".